Institute of Current World Affairs (ICWA) Fellowship Program 2021 (Funding available)

-The Institute of Current World Affairs (ICWA) is accepting applications for its ICWA Fellowship Program 2020.
-ICWA wants to cultivate deep expertise in foreign countries and cultures.
-They achieve that by supporting fellows for two-year immersive programs of self-designed, independent study abroad.
+Applications are open for the Institute of Current World Affairs (ICWA) Fellowship Program 2021.
+ICWA advances deep knowledge of foreign countries and cultures.
+They achieve that by supporting fellows for two-year immersive programs of self-designed, independent research and writing abroad.

 While many fellows go on to pursue political or social causes at home and abroad, the purpose of a fellowship is to learn about other societies, not to change them.
 Fellows are not permitted to engage in overtly political activities during their fellowships.
 The institute does not accept any government funds.
 Fellows must preserve that independence in letter and in spirit.

 Fellows should not expect to return to the United States during the two years of their fellowships.
 ICWA fellowships are immersive; a vital component of the fellowship experience is remaining without interruption in the area of study for the duration of a fellowship.

 - ICWA provides full financial support for its fellows and their immediate, accompanying families.

 - Fellows do not receive salaries; the institute gives them sufficient funding to cover their expenses, enabling them to fulfill the purposes of the fellowship and allowing them and their families (if accompanying the fellowship) to live in good health and reasonable comfort.
 “Full financial support” does not mean unlimited financial support; fellows are expected to live and spend modestly.

 - Candidates must be under 36 years of age at the time of the due date for the initial letter of interest;

 - US citizenship is not a requirement but candidates must show strong and credible ties to US society;

 - Applicants must have excellent written and spoken English language skills and must have completed the current phase of their formal education.
 (They do not accept applications from currently enrolled undergraduate students.)